Headphones can be isolating, Smart Glasses offer a new option

 Bluetooth headphone usage has exploded over the past few years freeing people from being tethered to their devices.
 One of the drawbacks, however, is that headphones also cut you off from the world, especially the noise cancelling variety.
 Sometimes this is great, but there are also times that being connected to both sound and your environment might be preferable.
 Maybe a walk in the woods where mixing your favorite music and the sounds of nature would make for a great playlist.
 Or a walk along a busy street where hearing approaching traffic is a safety issue while you’re listening to a conference call.
-Both scenarios present opportunities where a co-connected listening experience might be preferable.
+Both scenarios present opportunities where a co-connected audio experience might be preferable.

 The rapid adoption of wearable technology allows us to re-imagine how traditional activities are carried out.
 Let’s face it, audio earbuds or headphones are extremely one-sided for the consumer.
 They put out a signal to everyone around them that they don’t want to be bothered.
 Have you ever had that awkward interaction with someone trying to talk over their headphones?
 Thankfully, a host of new wearable technologies is enabling different audio experiences leveraging ‘bone-conducting’ tech, a practice thought to have been originally used by Ludwig Von Beethoven to compose music as he was virtually deaf.
 Bone Conduction has come a long way since Beethoveen’s time with development used to help people with hearing loss and further refined to deliver music and audio through bluetooth wearables like glasses.